loosewheel/lwscratch/readme.txt

 Values:

 Number
-	Can be set with an number value when placed (or moved) in the program sheet.
-An input field and button labelled Number appear.
-Set the value and click the button to set the value.
-Hovering over the number item the tool tip displays its current value.
+	Can be set with an number value.
+To set the value, place it in the value slot at the top, enter the desired value in the Value field and click the Set button.
+Hovering over the number item, the tool tip displays its current value.

 Conditions: